Model Predictive Robustness of Signal Temporal Logic Predicates: Numerical Experiments

 \subsection{Robustness-aware Trajectory Planning}

 Our robustness measure can be easily integrated into the prediction of traffic rule violations \cite{ruleSTL} and trajectory repairing \cite{YuanfeiLin2022a}.
 In this section, we demonstrate that the model-predictive definition also facilitates the robustness awareness of trajectory planning using a sampling-based planner of~\cite{werling2012optimal}.
-The \RobName robustness of rules R\_G1 to R\_G3\footnote{R\_G1: Safe distance to preceding vehicle; R\_G2: Unnecessary braking; R\_G3: Maximum speed limit.} from \cite{Maierhofer2020a} is integrated as an additional robustness term $J_r$ with weight $\lambda_r\in\mathbb{R}^+$ in the cost function $J$ to the planner:
+The robustness of rules $\varphi_{\text{R\_G1}}$ to $\varphi_{\text{R\_G3}}$\footnote{$\varphi_{\text{R\_G1}}$: Safe distance to preceding vehicle; $\varphi_{\text{R\_G2}}$: Unnecessary braking; $\varphi_{\text{R\_G3}}$: Maximum speed limit.} from \cite{Maierhofer2020a} is integrated as an additional robustness term $J_r$ with weight $\lambda_r\in\mathbb{R}_{>0}$ in the cost function $J$ to the planner:

 where the performance term $J_p$ is obtained from \cite[(4)]{werling2012optimal} and the robustness calculation of STL operators is based on \cite[Def.
-3]{donze2010robust}.
+3]{donze2010robust}. {The robustness term $J_r$ is denoted as $J_r^{\mathtt{MF}}$ and $J_r^{\mathtt{MP}}$ when using model-free and model predictive robustness, respectively, for the predicate evaluation, and is defined as:}

 During planning, the collision-free sample with the minimum cost is selected as the optimal trajectory.

 We show an exemplary scenario in Fig.~\ref{fig:rob-mp-a}, where 450 trajectories are generated with a time increment of $0.2s$ and a horizon of $30$ time steps.
-The robustness distribution of the selected optimal trajectory is compared to the one of the recorded human trajectory in Fig.~\ref{fig:rob-mp-b}.
-The human driver does not keep a safe distance to the preceding vehicle for $\timestep\in[28, 30]$, i.e., the rule R\_G1 is violated.
-Including robustness as part of the cost function, the ego vehicle executes a braking maneuver to obey traffic rules as much as possible but with the least effort.
+The robustness distribution of the selected optimal trajectory is compared to the one of the recorded human trajectory in the left panel of Fig.~\ref{fig:rob-mp-b} and Fig.~\ref{fig:rob-mp-b2}. {As the robustness of the human trajectory falls below $0$ for both evaluations at $k\in[28, 30]$, which are sound (cf. Tab.~\ref{tab:predicates}), it indicates a violation of the traffic rules by the human driver.
+In particular, this violation is due to the driver failing to maintain a safe distance from the vehicle ahead.
+By incorporating robustness, either model-free or model predictive, into the cost function, the ego vehicle brakes in such a way as to obey traffic rules as much as possible while minimizing energy consumption.
+However, as the model-free definition is less comprehensive (cf.~Sec.\ref{sec:comp}) , it tends to result in harder braking for the ego vehicle, as observed in the optimal trajectories in Fig.~\ref{fig:rob-mp-a}.}